-TECTA provides scholarships and loaned books for students to take four early childhood education courses that fulfill the training requirement.
+TECTA provides tuition assistance and loaned books for students to take four early childhood education courses that fulfill the training requirement.
 The four courses are:

-TECTA also provides the candidate with Professional Resource File support, on-site Advisor Observations, the CDA Application Packet and a $325 application scholarship.
+TECTA also provides the candidate with a CDA Manual, Professional Portfolio support, Assignment of a Professional Development Specialist, application assistance and a $425 application scholarship.

 Phone: (931) 221-7309